 Europe’s Fifth Youngest Lineup & Title Contender: FC Nordsjælland and its use of the m-station

-Fielding one of the youngest starting 11s in European soccer, FC Nordsjælland has achieved much recent success, which has not gone unnoticed.
+Fielding one of the youngest starting 11s in European football, FC Nordsjælland has achieved much recent success, which has not gone unnoticed.
 Currently, the club is part of the top flight in the Danish Superliga despite the recent departures of Emre Mor, Marcus Ingvartsen, and Stanislav Lobotka, who collectively transferred for the sum of 20 million Euros.

 FCN has an extraordinary focus on youth development, and the club’s starting lineup—which includes a 36-year-old captain—has an average age of just 22.78.
-The club utilizes the m-station soccer rebounder as a tool in daily training sessions at both youth and professional level.
+The club utilizes the m-station football rebounder as a tool in daily training sessions at both youth and professional level.

 Watch Superliga star Marcondes in action with the m-station rebounder here: